logo

 Tip

 Confirm your bank account details in your organiser profile before your event goes live.
-Payout delays are most commonly caused by incorrect or outdated account details — these cannot be corrected retroactively on the same settlement run.
+Payout delays are most commonly caused by incorrect or outdated account details.
+These cannot be corrected retroactively on the same settlement run.

 Tip